Care and Feeding of Raingear

-Priority Ground (Monday – Friday Delivery) takes 3 to 6 business days to receive your order(s)
+Expedited Shipping (Monday – Friday Delivery) takes up to 4 business days to receive your order(s)

 2 Day Shipping (Monday – Friday) orders must be placed by 12pm Pacific Time.
 Orders received after 12pm Monday - Friday will not ship until the next business day.
 Orders placed on Saturday, Sunday or holidays will ship out on the next business day.
 (2 Day shipping is not available outside the contiguous 48 U.S. States.)
 Additional shipping charges apply.